 Fabrics

-Lightweight, breathable, and quick-drying constructions intended to keep the wearer cool and dry are perfect for summer backpacking trips.
-DWR-treated fabrics are preferred for changing weather and when rain is highly probable.
-Abrasion-resistant and hard-wearing fabrics (it’s common practice for manufacturers to use ripstop nylon and polyester) are a must for more rugged backcountry travels.
-The fabric also plays an important role in the fit, functionality, and ease of movement that a pair of shorts provides.
-For example, elastane or spandex fiber (sometimes under the trade name Lycra) is preferred due to the stretch it gives to the final product.
+Lightweight, breathable, and quick-drying materials are ideal for keeping hikers cool and dry during summer backpacking trips, while DWR-treated fabrics are a popular choice for changing weather and when rain is highly probable.
+When it comes to more rugged backcountry travels, abrasion-resistant and hard-wearing fabrics such as ripstop nylon and polyester are a must.
+The type of fabric used also affects the fit, functionality, and ease of movement of the shorts.
+For instance, elastane or spandex fibers (sometimes under the trade name Lycra) are often preferred for the stretch they provide to the final product.

 A nylon-spandex blend is the most common material for hiking shorts.
 Such a blend can be very durable, abrasion-resistant, and stretchy enough to allow for better mobility in a variety of sports and activities including those that require dynamic movement.
-More than half of the designs (9 in total) we review in this post including the top-ranked Prana Stretch Zion Shorts and Patagonia Quandary Shorts are strictly nylon-spandex whereas three other models are strictly polyester-spandex blends (we discuss the different polyester and cotton blends in more detail in our post Cotton vs Polyester).
-The last three models (Mountain Hardwear AP, Fjallraven Abisko Shorts, and Columbia Silver Ridge Cargo) are different combinations of two or three of the following fibers: nylon, polyester, elastane, and cotton.
+More than half of the designs (11 in total) we review in this post including the top-ranked KUHL Renegade Cargo and Patagonia Quandary Shorts are strictly nylon-spandex whereas four other models are strictly polyester-spandex blends (we discuss the different polyester and cotton blends in more detail in our Cotton vs Polyester post).
+The last five models (both designs by Fjallraven, KUHL Radikl, Helly Hansen Vandre Cargo, and Columbia Silver Ridge Cargo) are different combinations of two or three of the following fibers: nylon, polyester, elastane, and cotton.

 Weight

-Both bar charts below (Graph 1 and Graph 2) show the weight of 14 of the models in our review.
+Both bar charts below (Graph 1 and Graph 2) show the weight of 13 of the models in our review.
 One of them shows the weight of different hiking shorts in grams, whereas the other one shows the weight in ounces, hence the content of Graph 1 and Graph 2 is equivalent.
-Seven or half of all models weigh between 181 g (6.9 oz) for Patagonia Nine Trails and 225 g (7.9) for Arc’teryx Palisade.
-The other seven models range from 255 g (9 oz) for Prana Brion to 330 g (11.6 oz) for the heaviest Marmot Arch Rock.
+Eight or nearly 2/3 of all models weigh between 81 g (2.85 oz) for Patagonia Multi Trails and 224 g (7.9) for REI Co-op Sahara Cargo.
+The other five models range from 281 g (9.9 oz) for KUHL Renegade to 320 g (11.3 oz) for the heaviest Helly Hansen Vandre Cargo.

-The best lightweight shorts Patagonia Quandary are third among the lightest models in this review (204 g or 7.2 oz).
-They are just 23 g or less than an ounce heavier than the Patagonia Nine Trails – simple shorts for trail running with a streamlined design and few features.
-However, the Quandary shorts have three more pockets that provide much more storage space for keeping essentials secure.
-The best overall hiking shorts Prana Stretch Zion are in the middle of this list with their 258 g (9.1 oz).
-This fact shouldn’t surprise anyone because Prana tried to strike a balance between weight and features.
+The best lightweight shorts Patagonia Quandary are fourth among the lightest models in this review (204 g or 7.2 oz).
+You will note that they are much heavier than the Patagonia Multi Trails – simple shorts for trail running with a streamlined design and few features.
+However, the Quandary shorts have much more features including six pockets for storage of essentials.

 Graph 1: Weight comparison between men’s hiking shorts designs (in grams)

-The heaviest model Marmot Arch Rock and the other two designs that weigh just above 300 g (10.6 oz) – Fjallraven Abisko and Helly Hansen Brono are solid, top-notch constructions designed to excel in various conditions and environments.
+The heaviest model Helly Hansen Vandre Cargo and the other design that has a similar weight – 316 g (11.1 oz) – Fjallraven Abisko are solid, top-notch constructions designed to excel in various conditions and environments.
 It’s understandable that two Scandinavian companies like Fjallraven from Sweden and Helly Hansen from Norway rely on making heavier but also durable and well-made shorts suitable for a range of climates.
 The extremely varied geography in Scandinavia is no doubt one of the reasons for this.

 Graph 2: Weight comparison between men’s hiking shorts designs (in ounces)